Recalling manager Fregosi

 “You know how guys say they don’t read the papers?” he told reporters, “Well, I read every comma.”

-That day he was hired Phillies coach John Vukovich told me “no one called me a piece of crap more than him … no one has asked me ‘how can you be so stupid?’ more than him … no one learn more from him … and no man did I love more than him.”
+That day he was hired Phillies coach John Vukovich told me “no one called me a piece of crap more than him … no one has asked me ‘how can you be so stupid?’ more than him … no one in the game did I learn more from him … and no man did I love more than him.”

 In the first week of May in 1999, the Texas Rangers edged the Jays 4-3.